GEANT/edugain-openidfed/README.md

 It explains how OpenID Federation enables the establishment and maintenance of Trust Chains, and the optional use of Trust Marks.

 - [OpenID4RS Connect](./OpenID4RS-OpenIDConnect.md): This document focuses on the use of OpenID Connect in the trust model.
-It explains how OpenID Connect facilitates identity verification and secure communication between entities in the R&S ecosystem.
+It explains how OpenID Connect facilitates identity verification and secure communication between entities in the Research and Education ecosystem.

 - [OpenID4RS Technical Rules, Policies and Constraints](./OpenID4RS-Rules-Policies-and-Constraints.md): This document provides a detailed definition of the policies and artifacts in the OpenID4RS trust model, with a focus on the categories of intermediates,